babashka/tools-deps-native/README.md

 - [x] resolve git deps
 - [x] download git deps

+## Status

+This project is currently _very experimental_ and any functionality or API may still change.

 ## Why

 Not needing a JVM for dependency resolution and downloading can speed up things